Notes on the Zig programming language

 context

 system like Jai.
-Maybe this can be implemented in userland.
-A template is contextvars.I would revert to a more conventional exception handling system, (
+Maybe this can be implemented in Zig itself.
+Something like context variables.I would revert to a more conventional exception handling system, (

 try